mzarnecki/php-rag/README.md

    ```
    > Note: In case of using API access to LLM (other option than Ollama) run `docker-compose -f docker-compose-llm-api.yaml up` to avoid waisting time on downloading models to local env.

    > Note: Initial document transformation may take long time.
 As default only part of documents is loaded.
-To process all documents, modify `$skipFirstN` in `app/src/service/DocumentLoader.php:20`.
+To process all documents, modify `$skippedDocumentsNumber` in `app/src/loadDocuments.php:17`.

 5. **Access Application**
     - Wait for the setup completion message: